The lack of skills is not the main problem facing most organizations today, in spite of what many managers and

 Working and learning out loud are essential practices that can change the nature of work.
 They help make transparent what is happening in the organization and democratize knowledge creation.
 First of all, everyone must be engaged in observing their environment (PKM).
 Then groups of people can work on problems together and learn as they work.
 The results of working and learning out loud can then be codified as organizational knowledge, which is always open for modification as knowledge flow becomes knowledge stock.

-Working out loud in teams and sharing knowledge in diverse communities of practice can develop more of these essential future of work competencies, such as virtual collaboration.
+Transparent knowledge-sharing in teams and with diverse communities of practice can develop more of these essential future of work competencies, such as virtual collaboration.
 But this work must be done in an environment of ‘perpetual beta’.
 Experimentation and learning by doing must be part of everyday work.
 When work is learning and learning is the work, then novel and adaptive thinking can bubble to the surface.
 This is working in perpetual beta.

 We do not have a traditional skills shortage and we do not lack the tools.
 The meta-competencies of learning to learn and working in digital networks cannot be taught in any classroom.
 They need to be embedded in the organizational operating system.
 This includes: